TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Head markers disabled for Subsistence Pure (xray effect on marked still active).

 r41
-Nvida splash removed - thanks LordRamza
-Fox engine splash removed (side effect, tied to the showing of nvid, would like to show it, I lovehate fox engine)
+Nvida splash removed - thanks for direction LordRamza Fox engine splash removed (side effect, tied to the showing of nvid, would like to show it, I lovehate fox engine)

 r40 2015-10-10 - public release